keeganmjgreen/MSE-420-Project/docs/kneeAngleDataLogger/kneeAngleDataLoggerInterface_ipynb.md

 import pandas as pd
 ```

+`pandas`, for instance, can be used to calculate a moving average to smooth the knee angle data.

 The prepared knee angle data is to be made accessible through a beautiful, interactive, in-browser plot.
 `plotly` by the [technical computing company](https://plotly.com/) of the same name is a Python library ([PyPI](https://pypi.org/project/plotly/), [documentation](https://plotly.com/graphing-libraries/)) used to style interactive graphs.